pelias/documentation/search.md

 * YMCA, Jefferson, OH
 * YMCA, Belleville, IL

-Spelling matters, but not capitalization when performing a query with Mapzen Search.
+Spelling matters, but not capitalization when performing a query with Pelias.
 You can type `ymca`, `YMCA`, or even `yMcA`.
 See for yourself by comparing the results of the earlier search to the following:

 > [/v1/search?api_key=your-mapzen-api-key&___text=yMcA___](https://mapzen.com/search/explorer/?query=search&text=yMcA)